rasbot/remarkable-file-mover/README.md

 PUTTY_PATH=C:\Program Files\PuTTY
 DESTINATION_FILE=suspended.png
 ```
-The IP and PASSWORD for your remarkable can be found by following the directions here [https://remarkable.guide/guide/access/ssh.html](https://remarkable.guide/guide/access/ssh.html)
+The IP and PASSWORD for your reMarkable can be found by following the directions here [https://remarkable.guide/guide/access/ssh.html](https://remarkable.guide/guide/access/ssh.html)

 The `SOURCE_PATH` will be the full path to the final image you want to upload using the bat script.
 For instance, "C:\Users\ongo\Pictures\suspended.png"

 __Note:__ For Windows paths, you need to use "\".
 For Linux paths, you need to use "/".
-The `SOURCE_PATH` and `PUTTY_PATH` here are Windows paths, whereas the `DESTINATION_DIR` path is on the remarkable device, which is Linux.
+The `SOURCE_PATH` and `PUTTY_PATH` here are Windows paths, whereas the `DESTINATION_DIR` path is on the reMarkable device, which is Linux.

 The `DESTINATION_PATH` and `DESTINATION_FILE` do not need to be updated, as this will only change the sleep screen.